andersmatre/RedditSaver/README.md

 # RedditSaver
-This is an application that can save posts from the website www.reddit.com.
+This is an application that can save posts from the online forum www.reddit.com.
 If chosen it can save both images and CSV files.

 ## Installing
 Follow these steps to install the project: